 The collective rage over the bomb attack ignited a renewed sense of unity among Somalis, leading to protests in major cities and the staging of solidarity events.
 Even the leaders of Somalia’s feuding federate states put aside their political differences and condemned the attack (In Somali).

-“We are so angry, but we don’t know whom we are angry at.”
 And while some have argued that there was lack of public empathy for the victims, the scale of global response has been unprecedented in many ways.
 Countries including Turkey, Djibouti, and Kenya sent in assorted medicine, doctors, and planes to evacuate those in need of advanced medical care.
 Celebrities like Somali-American model Iman Abdulmajid and British rock band Coldplay donated to support the victims, while Paris dimmed the Eiffel Tower in mourning with those in Mogadishu.
 Leaders from the African Union and across the world also stood by the Somali government, promising to help combat terrorism and support efforts at achieving peace and stability.

 Social media moment: